|

 if there is a number stamped on that surface.
 If there is no number

+or a 7 stamped there then you have a late 7:1 head.
 If there is an 8 stamped there (Mine looked like two zeros that

 were stamped to make an 8) then you have an 8:1 head.
+Only heads with the raised flat surface that have an 8 stamped

-The early heads are all 7:1 and do not have much metal between
+on it are factory 8:1 heads.
+The early heads are all 7:1 and do not have as much metal between

 and the water jacket.
 This makes the head less prone to cracking

-valve cover mating surface (An unshaved 8:1 head is 3.590 inches
+valve cover mating surface.
+An unshaved 8:1 head is 3.590 inches

-thick).
+off 100 thousandths from the head surface.
 Before milling a head check to see how much may have

 been removed in the past and subtract that from the 100 thousandths